-I am an academic researcher and a life enthusiast.
+I am a behavioral scientist, social impact creator, and life enthusiast.

 As a PhD student in Organisational Behaviour at London Business School, my research interests focus on topics related to organisational culture, mindsets, and intergroup relations.
 I am particularly interested in exploring these areas in the context of change, whether reactively driven by macro-environmental forces or proactively initiated within organisations.

 Prior to starting my PhD, I have a background in financial audit at PwC in Silicon Valley, customer and employee experience management at Medallia in London, and organisational research at the Mindsets & Diversity Lab.
 Through my work with Fortune 500 companies, I gained first-hand experience of the knowledge gaps prevalent in modern businesses, and found that these aligned closely with my research interests.

 I have been navigating change and diversity ever since leaving my home country of Taiwan at the age of 12 and living independently across five continents.
 I was the youngest graduate of both the Haas School of Business’ undergraduate programme and the London Business School’s Masters in Finance programme.